 Using an electric mixer, cream together butter and sugar until well combined – about 8 minutes.
 Add eggs, one at a time, mixing well after each one.

-Stir in vanilla and almond extracts.
+Stir in orange and almond extracts.

 Combine flour and baking powder and sift.
 Slowly add in flour mixture to creamed mixture while mixing – about 1/2 cup at a time.
 Combine well each time before adding the next 1/2 cup.